-It was very difficult for immigrants to North America from Central Europe.
-The absence of a social system, ignorance of the new environment and ignorance of the language motivated them to establish self-help associations, in which they paid a certain amount of regular membership fees in the event of an accident at work, illness or death.
+Immigrants to North America from Central Europe had a very difficult time.
+The lack of a social system, unfamiliarity with the new environment and lack of knowledge of the language motivated them to form self-help associations in which they paid a certain amount of money as membership fee that could be used in the event of an accident at work, illness or death.

-Gradually, the task of self-help was joined by other activities, especially in the field of education, aimed at maintaining national awareness, whether Slovak or Ruthenian.
-Most associations were formed on a religious basis, faith was the basic link between them.
-The largest associations founded at the end of the 19th and the beginning of the 20th century have survived to the present day, fulfilling the task of continuously maintaining national and cultural traditions.
+Gradually, other activities, especially in the field of education, were added to the task of self-help in order to maintain national awareness, whether Slovak or Ruthenian.
+Most of the associations were founded on a religious basis; faith was the basic link between them.
+The largest associations founded in the late 19th and early 20th centuries have survived to the present day, fulfilling the role of continuous maintenance of national and cultural traditions.

 “Data throughout this interactive webmap were created using QGIS® and Nmaps® platform and are the intellectual property of authors and are used herein under license.
 Copyright ©Martin Javor.
 All rights reserved.
 For more information contact email@example.com”.

 For further using cite:

 Javor, M., Michalko, M. Spolky Slovákov a Rusínov v Amerike v rokoch 1883 – 1960 [map].
 2021.
 “Interactive Map: 2021”. https://map.nmaps.pl/geosupport.TxI6sj/society(generated Feb 14, 2021)